-- CFOs reporting a high level of external financial and economic uncertainty increased significantly to 71% from 35% in the prior period.
+- CFOs reporting a high level of external financial and economic uncertainty is at 58%, down from 71% in H2 2018.

-- 42% of CFOs are more optimistic compared to six months ago however, six months ago, 57% of CFOs were more optimistic.
+- 33% of CFOs are more optimistic compared to six months ago; however, 42% of CFOs were more optimistic six months prior.

 About the European CFO Survey

 Since 2015, the European CFO survey has brought together the views of CFOs from across 20 European countries, providing an overview of CFO’s hiring and investment intentions, their opinions on the business outlook, critical risks, strategic priorities and factors they consider vital for success.